5 - 27 December 2014

 By Andrew Pollard

-Come and join us at the Palace for a proper family pantomime, with live musicians onstage, stunning sets and costumes, plenty of audience participation, and song, dance and slapstick performed straight from the heart by a talented company of first-rate actors, most of whom have performed in previous Palace pantomimes.
+Join us at the Palace for a proper family pantomime, with live musicians onstage, stunning sets and costumes, plenty of audience participation, and song, dance and slapstick performed straight from the heart by a talented company of first-rate actors.

 Green Performances: £18 (conc £15.50), £16.00 (conc £13), £12.50 (conc £12.50)

 Box (4 seats): £50

 School groups: £10.50 (1 teacher free for every 10 students)